Cr4ckC4t/pam-pwlogger/README.md

 ## What's this?

 A minimalistic pluggable authentication modules (PAM) module that hooks into the linux authentication process to write the username, password and source host into a logfile.
 To learn more about what PAM is and how it works see [1].
 The code is a modified version of this project [2].
-Slight modifications for the use with other OS (versions) may be necessary,
+Slight modifications for the use with other OS (versions) may be necessary.

 ## How to use it